hydratk/hydratk-doc/doc/rst/module/ext/client/core/editor.rst

 Methods read file chosen in dialog, opens new tab with file content and registers file in yoda tree.
 If file is already open, the tab is only selected.
+Image files with GIF format are displayed in image tab.

 * save_as_file